jhroemer/jhroemer.github.io/src/content/posts/WIP-should-i-pin-my-npm-dependencies.md

 ## Differences between npm, yarn, pnpm that we need to observe?

 ## Two typical use cases: own project or package

+- Own project: since your project has no downstream dependants, pinning doesn't have the downside of not allowing dedupes etc.
+- Package, locking dependencies makes it hard to do version bumps of transitive dependencies, which is needed for security updates.
+It's just more rigid than it needs to be.

 ## recommendation